jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ###### Execution-Definition Trace

-Just as with the object-type trace, the execution trace requires you to find the definition anyway, so when you need both, the execution trace will suffice.
+Just as with the object-type trace, the execution trace requires you to find the definition anyway, so when you need both, the execution trace might suffice.
 It’s called a *execution-definition trace* when you use an execution trace to find both execution and definition.

 ###### Execution-Definition-Interface Trace